 Demonstration: how much energy comes from making water?

-- Give each student the question sheet ‘How much energy comes from making water?’.
+- Give each student the worksheet ‘How much energy comes from making water?’.

 - Demonstrate the electrolysis of water.